CapedCrusader42/Video-To-ASCII-Converter/README.md

 If there are any errors that you have encountered please reach out and inform me so that I can create the best software I can.

 Thank you for trying it out.

+*Please check the releases tab to get the most up to date news on the program.*